Pedestrian Safety Tips

 Follow these tips to stay safe on Springfield streets:

-• Springfield has a special law: Drivers have to yield to you not only when you are already in the crosswalk, but also when you are waiting near the edge of the crosswalk, too.
+- As of November 2020, Springfield has a new law: Drivers hare required to yield to you not only when you are already in the crosswalk, but when you are waiting near the edge of the crosswalk as well.
 Stand on the sidewalk within three feet of the crosswalk and make eye contact with drivers.
 Motorists should yield to you.
 Cross one lane at a time!

-• If a driver waives you forward, check for other approaching vehicles.
-Never run across the street.
+- If a driver waves you forward, check for other approaching vehicles.
+Walk, never run, across the street.

 Are MORE crosswalks better?It depends.
 There is no easy answer and each potential site must be carefully studied so the benefits don't outweigh potential risks.

 Here are some of the potential risks that ought to be considered:

 • Studies have shown that pedestrians tend to have a "false sense of security" when using marked crosswalks and cross less carefully than they would at an unmarked location.
 This is especially true for children.
 Neighborhoods generally do not have crosswalks - unless a school or park is nearby.

 • Many motorists tend to oversee or ignore marked mid-block crosswalks.
 In-between intersections, driven speeds are higher and motorists do not expect pedestrians to cross on a regular basis.
 Marked crosswalks with little pedestrian activity are especially concerning.